 Don't worry if not all of it gets coated as you will get more chances to coat it once the popcorn is baked.

-Step 4 -baking the honey caramel corn
+Baking the honey caramel corn

 Place the baking sheets in the oven for around 25-30 minutes, stirring every ten minutes to ensure the popcorn gets coated evenly.